Polynomial representations of the Witt Lie algebra: Background

 Let $\FB$ be the category of finite sets and bijections.
 For two $\FB$-modules $M$ and $N$, we define an $\FB$-module $M \otimes N$ by

 This construction defines a symmetric monoidal structure on $\Rep(\FB)$.

 Let $\Pol$ be the category of polynomial functors $\Vec \to \Vec$.
-Since we are in characteristic~0, every polynomial functor is isomorphic to a (perhaps infinite) direct sum of Schur functors.
+Since we are in characteristic~0, every polynomial functor is isomorphic to a (perhaps infinite) direct sum of Schur functors (see \cite[\S 5.3]{expos} for more information and references on Schur functors).
 Given an $\FB$-module $M$ and a vector space $V$, put

 where $\fS_r$ acts on $V^{\otimes r}$ by permuting tensor factors.
 Then $M\{-\}$ is a polynomial functor and the construction $M \mapsto M\{-\}$ defines an equivalence of symmetric monoidal categories $\Rep(\FB) \to \Pol$.
 (The tensor product of polynomial functors is defined pointwise.)